Is Coconut Oil A Tree Nut

 Botanical Classification

 As mentioned earlier, coconuts are botanically classified as fruits, specifically drupes.
-They grow on coconut palm trees (Cocos nucifera), which are found in tropical regions around the world.
+So they grow on coconut palm trees (Cocos nucifera), which are found in tropical regions around the world.
 The coconut fruit consists of several layers: the outer husk (exocarp), the fibrous layer (mesocarp), and the hard, stony shell (endocarp) that surrounds the edible coconut meat and water.

 Tree nuts, on the other hand, belong to a different botanical group.
 They are the fruits of various trees, including: